-Physical facilities for the College were constructed on the campus adjacent to the Charles F. Kettering Memorial Hospital, the clinical component of the Kettering Medical Center, which was opened to patients in 1964.
+Physical facilities for the College were constructed on the campus adjacent to the Charles F. Kettering Memorial Hospital, now Kettering Health Main Campus, which was opened to patients in 1964.
 As qualified leaders were acquired for administrative and faculty positions in the College, the counsel of many authorities in education and in the professions was retained to ensure that its concept and programs would, from the outset, be both academically sound and in keeping with the Kettering tradition of innovation.
 In 2015, Kettering College expanded to include a second facility in Greene County, Ohio, for the occupational therapy doctoral program.